baeseongsu/mimic-cxr-vqa/README.md

 The MIMIC-CXR-VQA dataset is a complex (involving set and logical operations), diverse (with 48 templates), and large-scale (approximately 378K) resource, designed specifically for Visual Question Answering (VQA) tasks in the medical domain.
 Primarily focusing on chest radiographs, this dataset was derived from the MIMIC-CXR-JPG and Chest ImaGenome datasets, both of which were sourced from Physionet.

 The goal of the MIMIC-CXR-VQA dataset is to serve as a benchmark for evaluating the effectiveness of current medical VQA approaches.
 It not only functions as a tool for traditional medical VQA tasks but also has the unique quality of being an image-based Electronic Health Records (EHRs) Question Answering dataset resource.
-Therefore, we utilize question templates from the MIMIC-CXR-VQA dataset as seed question templates for image modality, to construct a multi-modal EHR QA dataset.
+Therefore, we utilize question templates from the MIMIC-CXR-VQA dataset as seed question templates for image modality, to construct a multi-modal EHR QA dataset, [EHRXQA](https://github.com/baeseongsu/ehrxqa).

 ## Installation